-The COUNTY shall pay to the AGENCY for services rendered under this contract, an amount not to exceed \$\frac{\text{Thirty-Four Thousand Five Dollars (\$34,005)}}{\text{Thirty-Four Thousand Five Dollars (\$34,005)}}.
+The COUNTY shall pay to the AGENCY for services rendered under this contract, an amount not to exceed \$\frac{\text{Thirty-Four Thousand Five Dollars (\$34,005)}}{\text{Thousand Five Dollars (\$34,005)}}.
 The AGENCY shall bill the COUNTY on a monthly basis, no later than the 10th of each month, for services performed as provided by Exhibit "A" and expenses actually incurred and paid, up to the amounts set forth in Exhibit "C." In no case shall the total cumulative amount billed under this contract exceed the cumulative amounts defined in Exhibit "C." All requests for payments of this Contract shall include the following:

 - An original cover memo (Exhibit E) on AGENCY letterhead signed by the Chief Executive Officer. - 2.
 Properly completed and signed Monthly Expenditure Report (Exhibit D). - 3.
 Requests for Payment received from the AGENCY will be reviewed for authenticity and accuracy and approved by the Department.
 Such documentation shall be sufficient to establish that the expense was actually incurred and necessary in the performance of the Scope of Work detailed in Exhibit "A." - 4.
 Payments shall be made periodically in accordance with the Schedule for Payment, Exhibit "A". - 5.
 Administrative costs related to the use of COUNTY funds under this contract may not exceed fifteen percent (15%) of the total budget.
 Administrative costs include all expenses which are reported on IRS Form 990 page 2 under column (C) Management and general and column (D) Fundraising.
-Total agency administrative costs (the sum IRS Form 990 page 2 columns [C] and [D] will be used to calculate the percentage of agency administrative cost for reporting to the Board of County Commissioners.
+Total agency administrative costs (the sum IRS Form 990 page 2 columns [C] and [D] will be used to calculate the percentage of agency administrative cost for reporting to the Board of County Commissioners. - 6.
+Without changing the contract price, each invoice for payment shall be subject to the Inspector General Contract Fee of .25% where applicable; to defray costs of the Office of the Inspector General in accordance with Ordinance 2009-049, as may be amended.

-The AGENCY is obligated to provide the COUNTY with the properly completed requests for all funds paid relative to this Contract no later than September 30, 2009.
-Any amounts not submitted by September 30, 2009, shall remain the COUNTY'S and the COUNTY shall have no further obligation with respect to such amounts.
+The AGENCY is obligated to provide the COUNTY with the properly completed requests for all funds paid relative to this Contract no later than September 30, 2011.
+Any amounts not submitted by September 30, 2011, shall remain the COUNTY'S and the COUNTY shall have no further obligation with respect to such amounts.